jac307/MediaArtTutorials/Blender/Character_Modeling_Session.md

 - Use **Path A** if your character is geometric or made of bold parts.
 - Use **Path B** if your character has a body with limbs or curved shapes.
-- Stay low-poly — don’t worry about detail right now.
+- Start low-poly — you can refine and add details later.
 - Ask for help choosing a method or applying a modifier.

 ---